-The Trinidad and Tobago Police Service (TTPS) has a total staff establishment of nine thousand, three hundred and seven (9,307) regular and special reserve officers; and five hundred and thirty (530) permanent and seven hundred and four (704) contract civilian positions, comprising an Executive, nine (9) Police Divisions, and twenty (20) Specialist Sections.
+The TTPS, established under the Police Service Act, Chapter 15:01, has a staff establishment of six thousand, seven hundred and seven (6,707) First and Second Division Officers.
+The TTPS is also supported by a cadre of officers of the Special Reserve Police, governed by the Special Reserve Police Act, Chapter 15:03, as well as five hundred and thirty (530) permanent civil servant staff employed through the Public Service Commission and seven hundred and four (704) contract civilian positions.
+The TTPS comprises an Administrative Headquarters, nine (9) Police Divisions, and twenty (20) Specialist Sections, outlined as follows: